awsdocs/aws-java-developer-guide/doc_source/examples-pinpoint-update-channel.rst

 ================

 Enable a channel in |PINlong| by providing an app ID and a request object of the channel type you want to update.
-This example updates the APNs channel which requires the :aws-java-class:`APNSChannelRequest <services/pinpoint/model/APNSChannelRequest>` object.
+This example updates the APNs channel, which requires the :aws-java-class:`APNSChannelRequest <services/pinpoint/model/APNSChannelRequest>` object.
 Set these in the :aws-java-class:`UpdateApnsChannelRequest <services/pinpoint/model/UpdateApnsChannelRequest>`
 and pass that object to the